brianguenter/FastDifferentiation.jl/README.md

 If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
 There is no simple rule to determine whether **FSD** will do better than Symbolics.jl.
 Try them both and choose the faster one.

 **FSD** can be used standalone if all you need is a derivative or with Symbolics.jl if you need to do further analysis on the symbolic derivative.
 Converting between Symbolics.jl and **FSD** expression forms is straightforward.
+However, because of the tree based representation used by Symbolics.jl expression can grow significantly when converting from **FSD** to Symbolics.jl forms.

 Unlike forward and reverse automatic differentiation you don't have to choose which differentiation algorithm to use based on the graph structure. **FSD** automatically generates efficient derivatives for arbitrary function types: ℝ¹->ℝ¹, ℝ¹->ℝᵐ, ℝⁿ->ℝ¹, and ℝⁿ->ℝᵐ, m≠1,n≠1.
 Its efficiency comes from analysis of the graph structure of the function rather than sophisticated algebraic simplification rules.
 By default **FSD** applies only these algebraic simplications[^2] to expressions: